jacobmammoliti/nomad-the-hard-way/docs/03-compute-resources.md

   --source-ranges 0.0.0.0/0
 ```

-> **Note:** An [external load balancer](https://cloud.google.com/load-balancing/docs/https) will be used to expose the Nomad servers to remove clients.
+> **Note:** An [external load balancer](https://cloud.google.com/load-balancing/docs/https) will be used to expose the Nomad servers to remote clients.

 List the firewall rules in the `nomad-the-hard-way` VPC network:
 ```bash